Balancer (BAL) Price: Price Index and Live Chart | The Block

-Balancer (BAL) currently has a price of $3.65 and is down -0.43% over the last 24 hours.
-The cryptocurrency is ranked 207 with a market cap of $196.6M.
-Over the last 24 hours, it saw $11M of trading volume.
+Balancer (BAL) currently has a price of £2.9 and is up 0.66% over the last 24 hours.
+The cryptocurrency is ranked 207 with a market cap of £156M.
+Over the last 24 hours, it saw £8.8M of trading volume.
 The token has a circulating supply of 53.8M tokens out of a total supply of 60.4M tokens.

 Balancer (BAL) is a DeFi protocol on Ethereum that automatically manages and rebalances portfolios, minimizing risk and maintaining liquidity.
 Unlike other platforms, Balancer allows for up to eight assets in a liquidity pool, with custom weight ratios.
 BAL tokens give holders voting power in the protocol's governance, promoting decentralization.